damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 Louis Putterman ancestry data - https://www.brown.edu/Departments/Economics/Faculty/Louis_Putterman/world%20migration%20matrix.htm

-## Derive Secular-Rationality and Cosmopolitanism from raw WEVS data
+## Secular-Rationality and Cosmopolitanism using EFA and PCA

 For this section you must download the raw World and European Values Survey data.
 You should use the 68 cultural value questions that have been asked in all WEVS editions since 1990.
 The WEVS also contains demographic information such as nation. time period and birth date.